PARTHSONI95/EKS_Terraform/README.md

 # EKS_Terraform
-Terraform scripts for creating EKS cluster
+Terraform scripts for creating EKS cluster on AWS